Relativism for Kids

 The Truth of Relativism

 The irony of “Let It Go” and Elsa’s turn to relativism is that she did not really believe in it.
 The whole reason why she isolated herself was to prevent her from hurting her sister or anyone else again.
 She obviously knew hurting others was wrong.
 This teaches a critical lesson about moral relativism: no one truly believes it.
-People proclaim relativism when others judge them of wrongdoing, but they also cry foul when others harm them.
+People proclaim relativism when others judge them for wrongdoing, but they also cry foul when others harm them.
 Elsa thought the pressure of being the “perfect girl” and queen of Arendelle was unbearable, and she also knew it was wrong to harm her sister and her kingdom.
 She eventually learns from her sister the greatest good of all: love, displaying itself through self-sacrifice.

 If we reject moral relativism, then what foundation do we have for right and wrong?
 Moral realism, which means that there is a real and objective moral code by which we are all held accountable.
 In spite of what people may claim, everyone has a deep moral intuition that certain things are really right or wrong.
 How do we make sense of this?
-Christians believe that the best explanation of an objective moral law is an objective moral Lawgiver: God.
+Christians believe that the best explanation of objective moral law is an objective moral Lawgiver: God.

 Moral relativism is popular within our culture and in media for both adults and children.
 But denying right and wrong only leads to greater harm, as Elsa learns the hard way.
 It makes us reactionaries, hiding away our pain, instead of leading us to face these wrongs.
 The only way forward is to admit the existence of true objective morality, grounded in a good God and his truth.